新加坡华语资料库

 RELATED INFORMATION

-• The English term for “hawker” refers to people who move around hawking their wares or food.
-In Singapore, the hawker is not itinerant but has a fixed stall located within a food centre.
+The word “hawker” in English refers to people who move around hawking their wares or food.
+In Singapore, however, the hawker is not itinerant but has a fixed stall located within a food centre.

 参考资料